Online Documentation for SQL Manager for SQL server

 Working with diagram area

-The main working area of Visual Query Builder is the diagram area available within the Builder tab.
+The main working area of Design Query is the diagram area available within the Builder tab.
 Here you can create a query by placing the database tables and views onto the area, and edit it by selecting the required data fields and setting links between objects.

 To add an object to the query, you can simply drag it from the DB Explorer tree to the diagram area.